Ragul-2005/To-Do-List/README.md

 ## Technologies Used

--HTML5 – Structure of the app.
+- HTML5 – Structure of the app.
--CSS3 – Styling with gradients, animations, and responsive design.
+- CSS3 – Styling with gradients, animations, and responsive design.
--JavaScript (ES6) – App logic and dynamic task management.
+- JavaScript (ES6) – App logic and dynamic task management.

 ---